 It is absolutely mandatory that you make reservations online 2 months before you want to dine at the restaurant.
 They open up availability for one day exactly at midnight two months in advance.
 Clear your calendar so you can make your reservation exactly at midnight Spain time.
 You don’t want to miss out!

 Please don’t bother ordering off the menu.
 The waiter will offer to choose a degustation meal for you and I suggest you go with that!
-The whole meal, including drinks and dessert, costs a little less than 100 Euros.
-Yes it’s expensive, but it is definitely worth it for a once in a lifetime experience.
+The whole meal is expensive, but it is definitely worth it for a once in a lifetime experience.
+And it costs less than what you’d pay for dinner and a Broadway show, though it is certainly both more delicious and entertaining.

 The whole philosophy behind Tickets is that dining should be a creative and playful experience, and that philosophy shines through in each dish because, like an Agatha Christie novel, almost every dish has a special TWIST!
 Allow me to demonstrate.